Home Loans for Single Moms: Grants 2025

 4. Save for a larger down payment

-While several assistance programs can help with down payments, having personal savings can increase your borrowing power.
+While several assistance programs can help with down payments, having personal savings can increase your borrowing power when seeking single mom home loans.
 Consider creating a budget to manage your monthly expenses and setting aside a portion of your income towards your home buying goal.
 Every little bit adds up and moves you closer to homeownership.

 The size of your down payment depends on the type of loan or single mother home buying program you plan on using.
 If you’re unable to save enough, a gift from a family member or a grant from a nonprofit can sometimes be used to meet or supplement the down payment requirement, helping to make home ownership more accessible.